 The right of access is not absolute, however.
-Some exceptional situations exist in every national scheme which may require certain data to be kept confidential.
+Some exceptional situations exist in every national system which may require certain Data to be kept confidential.
 These circumstances should be clearly set out in the appropriate legislation or other guidance and should be available to the public.

-Such situations may arise, for example, where the individual concerned is suspected of wrongdoing and is the subject of an ongoing law enforcement or similar investigation, or where that individual's records are intermingled with those of a third party who also has privacy interests, or where granting the data subject access would compromise trade secrets or confidential testing or examination material.
+Such situations may arise, for example, where the individual to whom the Data refers is suspected of wrongdoing and is the subject of an ongoing law enforcement or similar investigation, or where that individual's records are intermingled with those of a third party who also has privacy interests, or where granting the Data Subject access would compromise trade secrets or confidential testing or examination material.
 The rules regarding such situations should be as narrow and restrictive as possible.

-In addition, for practical reasons, a data controller may impose reasonable conditions, for example by specifying the method by which requests should be made and by requiring the individuals making such requests to authenticate their identity through reasonable means.
-Data controllers need not accede to requests that would impose disproportionate burdens or expenses, violate the privacy rights of other individuals, infringe on proprietary data or business secrets, contravene the data controllers' legal obligations, or otherwise prevent the company from protecting the rights, safety or property of the company, another user, an affiliate, or a third party.
+In addition, for practical reasons, a Data Controller may impose reasonable conditions, for example by specifying the method by which requests should be made and by requiring the individuals making such requests to authenticate their identity through reasonable means.
+Data Controllers need not accede to requests that would impose disproportionate burdens or expenses, violate the privacy rights of other individuals, infringe on proprietary data or business secrets, contravene the Data Controllers' legal obligations, or otherwise prevent the company from protecting its rights, safety or property, or those of another user, an affiliate, or a third party.